fbnmtz/xSHELL/readme.md

 ---

 Contributions are welcome! &lt;3

-Made with :heart: and shellscript.
+Made with ❤️ and shellscript.